End-to-end-provenance/provTraceR/cran-comments.md

 ## Resubmission
 This is a resubmission.

+Messages are now sent to the console with message rather than cat.

+installed.packages was replaced with requireNamespace.

 The two exported functions were updated to return results as a string.

 A new parameter (console) was added to direct output to the console.